freerange/site/soups/weeknotes/week-447.snip.markdown

 ## Unit 4

-We spent a couple of days working from [Outlandish][outlandish]'s new co-working space (currently known as Unit 4) this week.
+We spent a couple of days working from [Outlandish][outlandish]'s new co-working space (currently known as Unit 4) in Finsbury Park this week.
 [James][james-mead] and [Chris][chris-lowis] were there on Monday and the three of us were there on Wednesday.
 I like it.
 It reminds me of our old Worship Street office - even more so as [James A][james-adam] was also there last week :-) We've taken a couple of desks on a trial run to see how it works for us.

 ## GDS Asset Manager